-He is a member of the American Planning Association, the International City/County Management Association, and the Connecticut Technology Council.
+Dale is a member of the American Planning Association’s Smart Cities task force and is on the International City/County Management Association’s Digital Strategies Advisory Board.

 "...Dale Neef has given us the best outline yet of the forces behind this extraordinary change in the world economy, the threats and opportunities we all face, and the prizes that await the winners."